Lifestyle

 66 Comments

-1. Leila Benhamida
+1. Leila Benhamida says:

-I always got to Halfords for my 10 point check, for my tyres I won’t the strength to change them, ok will stick with RAC ?
+I always got to Halfords for my 10 point check, for my tyres I won’t the strength to change them, ok will stick with RAC 🙂

-2. Priscilla Stubbs
+2. Priscilla Stubbs says:

 Very interesting and no I can’t change a tyre!
 I never let the car get too low on petrol (unlike my daughters!)

-• Cecile Blaireau
+1. Cecile Blaireau says:

 Lol I did it twice with the petrol.
 What a panic!
 Never ever again …

-3. Wendy Lam-Vechi
+3. Wendy Lam-Vechi says:

 Reading this I’m so glad I don’t own in a car, haha.
 Both me and husband can’t drive so we always rely on public transport.
 Can’t imagine being stranded in the countryside without petrol or a broken tyre.

-4. Katie J
+4. Katie J says:

 Unfortunately I don’t have a car, great post though!

-5. lynn neal
+5. lynn neal says:

 I would love to have an electric car in 2023 !

-6. Laura F
+6. Laura F says:

 Good advice here – I’ll be sure to look if I ever get over being too scared to learn to drive.
 I won’t be driving until I’m 40+ at this rate! ♥

-7. Melody
+7. Melody says:

 I’m still in the process of having driving lessons and everything car related feels overwhelming to me at the moment!
 But I enjoyed reading this, made the world of driving feel a little less daunting x

 8. A.E.
-ADKINS
+ADKINS says:

 I try to follow all your points as a matter of course but sometimes life gets in the way, haven’t actually run out of fuel for years tho’

-9. Jennifer Rhymer
+9. Jennifer Rhymer says:

 Great resolutions.
 I did attempt to change a tyre once but couldn’t get the bolts off!

-I must say I’m quite good at doing car checks myself, but I would have to get my husband to change a tyre, theres no way I could do that!!
+10. I must say I’m quite good at doing car checks myself, but I would have to get my husband to change a tyre, theres no way I could do that!!

-11. Margaret Gallagher
+11. Margaret Gallagher says:

 Essential points to keep our vehicles in tip top condition for all our adventures

-12. Siobhan N
+12. Siobhan N says:

 I think I can remember how to change a tyre, but it is probably 10 years since I last had to change a tyre!

-13. MARIA ROGERS
+13. MARIA ROGERS says:

 so important to maintain the car and get breakdown cover, I am in a wheelchair so if my car breaks down I lose independence, and need someone to come out asap by the side of the road!

-14. ashleigh
+14. ashleigh says:

 I am hopeless when it comes to my car!
 I am good at remembering to get it serviced but that is about it!

-15. claire woods
+15. claire woods says:

 Great tips, not sure I fancy driving abroad.

-16. Daniel Gaunt
+16. Daniel Gaunt says:

 I’ll be trying to drive less in 2023 and use my bike more!

-17. Karen T
+17. Karen T says:

 I wish I could afford a hybrid car.
 I’m sure being able to run off electricity rather than just petrol would make things more efficient!

-18. Annie Miller
+18. Annie Miller says:

 I always let my petrol to go into the red, topping up when it’s worryingly low.
 I should make it my resolution to top up much earlier!

-19. Ellen Stafford
+19. Ellen Stafford says:

 One of my biggest regrets is not learning to drive.
 I’m 43 now and have chronic fatigue so it’s not advised to drive sadly.
 It limits my freedom a bit!

-20. Russ Drew
+20. Russ Drew says:

 Sensible advice!
 Have a great Xmas

-21. Eilean Fraoich
+21. Eilean Fraoich says:

 I have a teenager that has not long been driving so routine maintenance is still great fun for them, hopefully it will create a good habit.
 I would like to venture further afield onto different types of roads I’m not used to driving on.

-22. Kerrylyn John
+22. Kerrylyn John says:

 No way can I change a tyre.
 I ve been driving since 17 & now 44.
 We didn’t have to do any of this to pass our test.
 I take it to a local tyre place.

-23. Emma Taranaski
+23. Emma Taranaski says:

 Very informative thank you!

-24. Kim Willing
+24. Kim Willing says:

 Some excellent points there,, thank you.
 No I can’t change a tyre, I’d hope some kind person would help me!

-25. Patricia Avery
+25. Patricia Avery says:

 After 50 years of driving I have never done any checks on my car.I know I should but my OH has always taken it upon himself to do them for me.

-26. julia linsley
+26. julia linsley says:

 So much good advice here for myself and my daughters!

-27. Felicity Williams
+27. Felicity Williams says:

 Very interesting, my husband can change a tyre.
 He is very vigilant with regards to the petrol, thank you x

-28. Jo Heath
+28. Jo Heath says:

 Wow!
 My husband sorts all things car out but I really need to make sure I can too.
 These are good tips!

-29. joanne coulson
+29. joanne coulson says:

 I can change a tyre, I’ve only done it once but its easier than I thought it would be

-30. Jennifer Toal
+30. Jennifer Toal says:

 I’m useless with a car I once took the car to the garage because the window wouldn’t go up and down turned out I’d pressed the lock button

-Some great tips here!
+31. Some great tips here!
 Thank you for putting these together.

-33. Gemma Hendry
+33. Gemma Hendry says:

 great tips in a wonderful article

-• Leanne Baker
+1. Leanne Baker says:

 Great and very interesting

-34. Debbie Clarke
+34. Debbie Clarke says:

-I cant drive ?.
+I cant drive 🙈.
 Im dangerous enough just walking lol

-35. Vickie Jackson
+35. Vickie Jackson says:

 Although I don’t drive I think there’s some good points here.

-36. Amanda Walsh
+36. Amanda Walsh says:

 car checks are an absolute must, better to have a potential problem spotted and fixed early, than it costing hundreds further down the line

-37. Sarah morris
+37. Sarah morris says:

 Learn the essentials , I know nothing about cars , rely on my hubby to do it all

-38. Orim Precious
+38. Orim Precious says:

 Thank you for the tips.
 Twas an awesome read.
 Hoping to apply all these once I buy my first car next year ❤️

-39. Amanda Botterill
+39. Amanda Botterill says:

 gosh I really should do routine oil changes

-40. Lindsey Stuart
+40. Lindsey Stuart says:

 Loving your pictures, I can’t wait to get out on the road again during the summer months.